 Ambitious people like to be challenged and exposed to new ideas.
 Give them a chance to voice and address their concerns and opinions.

 6) Offer Small Benefits, One Of the Most Common Types Of Compensation

 Sometimes it's not the grand gestures that motivate employees but the small benefits which could make their job easier.

 Offer them an exclusive parking spot, flexible hours, longer lunch breaks, or a LinkedIn recommendation.
-These little things can push an employee into working harder at their job and advancing the company's goals; at the same time, they develop their own.
+These little things can push an employee into working harder at their job, advancing the company's goals; simultaneously, developing their own.

 Among many types of compensation, this one is gaining ascendancy over the last few years owing to the boom in online hiring.

-Although experts and business owners might shiver at this fearful suggestion, every once in a while, you need to stop being a boss and let a leader emerge from among your employees.
+Although experts and business owners might shiver at this fearful suggestion, you need to stop being a boss and let a leader emerge from among your employees every once in a while.

 If you let them have a chance to feel valued when they need it the most, they will work harder to advance the company's goals.
 If they know they are an essential part of your organization or that their work is indeed being looked upon, they will feel the constant need to maintain the status quo.

 Let them know that you trust their leadership and are willing to work alongside them for a change.
 At first, it might seem like a gamble, but this inspired mutual respect between you and your employees.
-And, this way your employees are sure to work harder to lead well whenever you give them a chance.
+This way, your employees are sure to work harder to lead well whenever you give them a chance.